 Ancestral Mexican flavours, easy pool lunches, mezcal-forward drinks and chef-style dinners for the nights we want to turn staying in into the main event.

 Puerto Escondido.
-Casa Bora.
 A week living Latino.

 The house rhythm.
-Swim, read, disappear, reappear for something cold.
+Swim, read, disappear, reappear.

 Book flights ASAP.
 February is peak Puerto Escondido season; pricing and seats will move.
+Other routes are available through Mexico City to connect to Puerto Escondido

 Puerto Escondido grew from a quieter Oaxacan port into a surf-and-design town centred around Zicatela, La Punta and the wider Pacific coast.
 It still feels less polished than Cabo or Tulum — that is the charm.